pkhabazi/microsoft-sentinel-logstash-output/README.md

 # Microsoft Sentinel output plugin for Logstash

+> [!IMPORTANT]
+> This project, microsoft-sentinel-logstash-output, is a specialized fork of the official Microsoft Sentinel repository, specifically tailored for the LogStash data connector with support for managed identity.
+> <br><br>
+> The code and functionality of this project align with the version approved and merged in this [pull request](https://github.com/Azure/Azure-Sentinel/pull/10032).
+However, due to Microsoft's plans to bring the plugin to General Availability (GA) without support for managed identity, the original PR was reverted.
+> <br><br>
+> To ensure the availability of managed identity support, we've decided to publish the connector under the new name microsoft-sentinel-logstash-output.
+For more context on this decision, you can read the conversation [here](https://github.com/Azure/Azure-Sentinel/issues/10109).
+> <br><br>
+> For more information please see our [blog post](https://koosg.medium.com/logstash-goes-passwordless-ec125ed2625a)

 Microsoft Sentinel provides a new output plugin for Logstash.
 Use this output plugin to send any log via Logstash to the Microsoft Sentinel/Log Analytics workspace.
 This is done with the Log Analytics DCR-based API.
-You may send logs to custom or standard tables.
+This versions also includes support for managed identity.

-Plugin version: v1.2.0
+Plugin version: v1.2.3
-Released on: 2024-02-23
+Released on: 2024-04-17

 This plugin is currently in development and is free to use.
 We welcome contributions from the open source community on this project, and we request and appreciate feedback from users.

 ## Steps to implement the output plugin

 1) Install the plugin
 2) Create a sample file
 3) Create the required DCR-related resources